dd9jn/rfc4880bis/rfc4880bis.md

 It is desirable to be able to sign a textual octet stream without ASCII armoring the stream itself, so the signed text is still readable without special software.
 In order to bind a signature to such a cleartext, this framework is used, which follows the same basic format and restrictions as the ASCII armoring described above in "Forming ASCII Armor" ({{forming-ascii-armor}}).
 (Note that this framework is not intended to be reversible.
-RFC 3156 {{RFC3156}} defines another way to sign cleartext messages for environments that support MIME.)
+{{RFC3156}} defines another way to sign cleartext messages for environments that support MIME.)

 The cleartext signed message consists of: